 Apple’s Report a Problem service is available for just that.

-- How to Sort App Store Reviews on Your iPhone or iPad
+- Sort App Store Reviews on Your iPhone or iPad

 - What to Do If Your iOS Device is Asking You to Sign-In to Someone Else’s Apple ID